-Supply Chain Management & Logistics Technology Education at UH Bauer College of Business & the College of Technology
+Supply Chain Management & Logistics Technology Education at UH Bauer College of Business & the College of Technology in Houston, Texas

 The University of Houston (UH), founded in 1927, is Texas' premier public metropolitan research and teaching institution.
 Located in the fourth-largest city in the United States - Houston is ranked fifth in the number of Fortune 500 headquarters - UH places the students in the midst of a vibrant, entrepreneurial, and economically diverse environment.

 The University of Houston is the doctoral degree-granting and largest university of the University of Houston System, a public system of higher education that includes three other universities (UH-Clear Lake, UH-Downtown, and UH-Victoria) and two multi-institution teaching centers (UH System at Sugar Land and UH System at Cinco Ranch).
 The students enjoy a combination of academic excellence in a mentoring environment, a vibrant community of stellar faculty and dynamic programs, and real-world experience.